Toyota Prius c Interior

 - "The range-topping c features a few soft touch materials, but other Prius cs make due with hard trim that is about par for the class." -- Left Lane News (2012)

 - "The driving position is slightly compromised by the lack of enough extension for the steering wheel's telescoping function, and the tall, upright dash can be hard for shorter folks to peer over.
-The front passenger may also take issue with the glovebox that intrudes into the footwell.
-Backseat occupants will likely fare better, as there's ample head- and legroom for adults, and the completely flat floor allows for even more flexibility." -- Edmunds
+The front passenger may also take issue with the glovebox that intrudes into the footwell." -- Edmunds (2014)

 - "Headroom is more than adequate for adults up to 6 feet.
 Legroom is surprisingly good, only really cramped if the front seats are set far back.
-Entry and exit are quite easy." -- Consumer Guide (2013)
+Entry and exit are quite easy." -- Consumer Guide (2013 rear seat)

 - "While a 6-foot-7 passenger looked comical crammed into the backseat, I fit just fine behind the driver's seat positioned where I'd put it to drive.
 I had inches of knee room and more than enough headroom." -- Cars.com (2012)

-The Prius c has 17.1 cubic feet of cargo space with the rear seats in use, which is more than what most rival subcompact hatchbacks have.
-Test drivers say there’s about twice as much space with the rear seats folded.
-They also say the optional 60/40 split seats are useful for hauling various combinations of passengers and cargo.
+The 2015 Toyota Prius c has 17.1 cubic feet of cargo space with the rear seats in use, which is a bit above average for a subcompact hatchback.
+The Prius c comes standard with a one-piece folding rear seat, and a 60/40 split-folding rear seat is optional.
+Test drivers say the optional split-folding rear seat is useful for hauling various combinations of passengers and cargo.

 - "Prius c offers hatchback versatility, but there's not much space behind the raised rear seat backs." -- Consumer Guide (2013)